-- Background check and drug screening. - Minimum grade of "C" for general education courses.
+- Background check and drug screening. - Minimum grade of "C" for general education courses. - Successful completion of the following prerequisites: BSC2085C, BSC2086C, CGS1000, ENC1001 and STA2023 are prerequisites for all major courses.

-- Successful completion of the following prerequisites: BSC2085C, BSC2086C, CGS1000, ENC1001 and HSC1531 are prerequisites for all major courses. - Completion of prerequisite courses with cumulative grade point average of 2.75 on a scale of 4.0. - Maintain a 2.75 cumulative GPA throughout all core courses.
+- Completion of prerequisite courses with cumulative grade point average of 3.0 on a scale of 4.0. - Maintain a 2.75 cumulative GPA throughout all core courses.

-To receive an Associate of Science degree in Health Information Management, students must earn 65.0 credit hours.
+To receive an Associate of Science degree in Health Information Management, students must earn 72.0 credit hours.
 Each course in the HIM major is a prerequisite for the subsequent course and therefore must be completed with a grade of "C" or higher in order to proceed successfully through the program.
 The HIM curriculum consists of didactic, laboratory and Professional Practice Experiences (also known as PPE's), with courses offered once to each class.
-As the curriculum must reflect the changing nature of the HIM profession, periodic restructuring of individual courses and in some cases the curriculum must occur.
+As the curriculum must reflect the changing nature of the HIM profession and healthcare industry, periodic restructuring of individual courses and in some cases the curriculum must occur.
 Due to this potential restructuring, students who withdraw from one class and return to complete the HIM program with another class are required to meet both the entrance and graduation requirements of the class to which they return.
 This may necessitate repeating one or more courses.
 PPE hours are completed at various healthcare facilities during regular working hours (Monday-Friday).
 Students are required to complete a total of 140 hours (35 x 4 weeks), and the schedule is determined by the PPE Supervisor.
 Since the schedule is determined by the needs of each facility it may include various combinations to equal the 140 hours.
 Students may be required to complete PPE hours during school vacation days.

-Health Information Management Major Courses (39.0 credit hours)
+Health Information Management Major Courses (46.0 credit hours)

-ca.toat. on management major courses (some ereant 110415) HSC1531 Medical Terminology 3.0 credit hours HIM1000C Introduction to Health Information Management and Healthcare Systems 3.0 credit hours HIM1100C Health Data Concepts and Systems 3.0 credit hours HIM1200C Legal Aspects of Health Information Management 3.0 credit hours HSC1141 Pharmacology for Health Information Management 3.0 credit hours HSC1433 Pathophysiology for Health Information Management 3.0 credit hours HIM2000C International Classification of Diseases Coding I 3.0 credit hours HIM2100C International Classification of Diseases Coding II 3.0 credit hours HIM2300C Current Procedural Terminology Coding 3.0 credit hours HIM2350C Health Insurance and Reimbursement 3.0 credit hours HIM2400C Healthcare Statistics and Research 3.0 credit hours HIM2500 Professional Practice Experience 3.0 credit hours MAN2300 Human Resource Management 3.0 credit hours
+tion management major courses (role or care mound, HIM1000C Introduction to Health Information Management 3.0 credit hours HIM1105C Health Information Systems 3.0 credit hours HIM1110C Health Data Concepts and Standards 3.0 credit hours HIM1012C Legal Aspects of Health Information Management 3.0 credit hours HIM2472C Medical Terminology 3.0 credit hours HIM1433C Pathophysiology for Health Information Management 3.0 credit hours HIM1141C Pharmacology for Health Information Management 3.0 credit hours HIM2410C ICD-10-CM/PCS Coding I 3.0 credit hours HIM2412C ICD-10-CM/PCS Coding II 3.0 credit hours HIM2728C ICD-10-CM/PCS Coding III 3.0 credit hours HIM2080C CPT/HCPCS Coding 3.0 credit hours HIM2275C Health Insurance & Reimbursement 3.0 credit hours HIM2214C Data Quality, Analytics & Research 3.0 credit hours HIM2512 Principles of Management & Leadership 3.0 credit hours HIM2800 Professional Practice Experience 3.0 credit hours HIM2930 RHIT Exam Preparation 1.0 credit hours